 Unit Cost: Cost per unit for each tax lot (total cost amount divided by quantity).

-Wash Sale: A wash sale occurs when you sell or trade stock or securities at a loss and within 30 days before or after the sale.
-For example, when you:
+Wash Sale: A wash sale occurs when you sell or trade stock or securities at a loss and within 30 days before or after the sale:

 - Buy substantially identical stock or securities